How to Register for a Sales Tax License in Louisiana

 Expect 3-4 weeks to receive a sales tax license in Louisiana.

-Do you have to renew your Louisiana sales tax license?
+Do you have to renew a Louisiana sales tax license?

-Wholesalers and distributors will require a sales tax number, and in many cases require the reseller to fill out the Sales Tax Exemption Certificate (Form R-1042) to document the items being purchased are for resale.
+Wholesalers and distributors will require a Louisiana Resale Certificate (also referred to as a wholesale license, reseller’s permit, or sales tax exemption certificate) to document the items being purchased are for resale.

 If you have questions about the sales tax license and regulations, the Louisiana Department of Revenue has a helpful guide or can be contacted by calling or visiting: